ten1ser/dcnitro/README.md

    ![Bot Running in Windows CMD](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/cmd.png)

+   *Screenshots have been added to illustrate the bot's functions and provide better understanding of its operations.*

 ## Configuration 🔧

 The bot requires a `config.json` file in the root directory with the following fields: